Changes to location, frequency and attendance requirements

 The new meeting arrangements are now working well and will continue for the foreseeable future.
 Meetings take place at The King's Head on the 2nd Tuesday and 4th Thursday of each month at 12.30 for 1.00 pm.
 There is a two course meal with coffee and interesting speakers will be arranged from time to time.

-Hadleigh Club will reach its 40th anniversary in February 2018 and this will be celebrated at a lunch at The Swan, Lavenham on 22nd February.
+Hadleigh Club will celebrate the 40th anniversary of the granting of its Charter in February 2018 by having lunch at The Swan, Lavenham on 22nd February.

 Rotary Foundation, one of the largest charities in the world, also turns 100 this year.
 Foundation, working mainly through local clubs, improves the life of many third-world countries by providing clean water, better education, encouraging self-sufficiency through agriculture and animal husbandry.
 It also runs university peace programmes seeking to produce diplomats and peace ambassadors for the future.
 It encourages universal understanding by arranging educational and social exchanges between young people around the world.
 In recent years it has been at the forefront of the fight against polio, commencing in 1985 when there were 1,000 cases a day in 125 countries, up to last year when only 35 cases were reported in 3 countries - Nigeria, Pakistan and Afghanistan.
 India is on the brink of being declared polio free.
 During the last 30 years many Rotarians from this country have visited polio-ridden countries to help with the massive task of vaccinating all children, and this has been a major success.